Hakhamanesh Zangeneh

 (Publications listed here on short CV-html)

-Topically, I am always working on time, language and event metaphysics.
-I go where these things go, and that is usually into the history of philosophy.
+Topically, I work on time, language and event-metaphysics.
+I go where these things go, and that is often into the history of philosophy.
 Most of what I work on was not originally written in English.
 So a fair amount of the debates I engage with are not Anglophone.

-Specifically, I gravitate towards German phenomenology and French Structuralism and attempt to work out the necessity of certain post-War French modes of thought from those two paradigmatic sources.
+I often gravitate towards German phenomenology and French Structuralism and attempt to work out the necessity of certain post-War French modes of thought from those two paradigmatic sources.

 While this may sound like a simply antiquarian approach to the history of philosophy, I surmise that the working-out of the interstitial moments, in each case, opens a new avenue of thought, creates a new set of philosophemes, modifies the vocabulary of the philosopher in a novel fashion, and that it does so not merely contingently but with necessity.

-As an example of this, I would point to the re-discovery of Structuralist Linguistics in various attempts to shed light on GPTs and LLMs.
-(Another interest of mine)
+As an example of this, I would point to what I consider the massively important return of Structuralist Linguistics in the geneology of GPTs and LLMs.
+A project that I am actively pursuing in 2026.

 Some recent work